matt-nolan11/matt-nolan11.github.io/src/pages/about.md

 ## Beyond Engineering

-When I'm not working on robots, you'll find me stargazing, exploring the latest developments in space technology, or planning my next making project.
-I believe that the best engineering solutions often come from diverse perspectives and experiences.
+When I'm not working on engineering projects, you'll find me honing my piano skills, fighting combat robots, playing chess, hiking, and spending time with friends and family.

 ## Contact Me

-If you'd like to get in touch, please use the form below:
+If you'd like to get in touch, please use the contact form below, reach out to me on LinkedIn, or email me directly.

 <div id="contact-form-root" class="mx-auto mt-8">
   <form